EXP-code/EXP-container/Docker/README.md

 installation for Windows.

 The EXP images on Docker Hub are labeled by a short git commit hash.
-In addition, the latest build is tagged either `24`, `22` or perhaps a custom tag for a particular bug fix or feature.
+In addition, the latest build is tagged either `24`, `22` for the latest `main` branch builds, `devel` for a development branch build, or perhaps a custom tag for a particular bug fix or feature.
 You will automatically get the latest build of the `24` image the first time you run the `expbox` script.
 After that first download, your Docker image *will not* be automatically updated from the Hub.
 To retrieve